naoty/gem-uninstall-all/README.md

 ### ext

-This command is compliant with the interface provided by [naoty/ext](https://github.com/naoty/ext).
+This command is compliant with a convention provided by [naoty/ext](https://github.com/naoty/ext).

 ```
 $ go get github.com/naoty/ext